 Gudauskas was last on Tour full-time in 2018, finishing an equal 13th at the 2018 Surf Ranch Pro.
 His best result that season was an impressive third-place showing at the Rip Curl Pro Bells Beach.
 Since then the San Clemente journeyman has been enjoying the best of dad life with his young son, Canyon, and tearing the bag out of Lowers on the regular.

 Jordy Smith and Michel Bourez are also out for the event with injury issues.
 They will be replaced by defending World Junior Champ from Brazil Lucas Vicente and the number one surfer on the Hawaii Qualifying Series high-flying Eli Hanneman.
+French CT vet Jeremy Flores has also withdrawn, and will be replaced by Jabe Swierkocki, the top-ranked surfer on the North America Regional Junior Rankings.

 And with John John Florence and Kolohe Andino continuing to be sidelined with their respective injuries, Mikey Wright will once again get one of the injury replacement spots, while Liam O'Brien will get the other spot due to his recent Semifinal appearance at the Rip Curl Rottnest Search presented by Corona.
 Wright and O'Brien both enjoyed season-best finishes at Rottnest's Strickland Bay.